 1. Timing of registration affects the cash flow of the company.
 For example, incorporating a company in February could entail an additional cost of Rs 15,000-20,000 which can be avoided by registering on or after 1st April!
 31st March is the closure of financial year.

 2. Determining the difference between shareholders & directors can help decide the roles of people who will actually contribute after the company is created.

 3. Contracts can be entered on behalf of the company before the incorporation of the company by the promoters and this can be ratified by the company after it comes into existence.

 4. Timely Compliance & Accounting can save hefty penalties.

 5. When you operate through a company, be ready to shell out at least Rs 10,000-15,000 every year for RoC Compliance & Statutory Audit as specified under Companies Act, 2013 and rules made there under.

 6. Get an experienced Chartered Accountant, who can help you remember all important dates and certifies all things you need to file with his certification.
 A good CA can help you register a company within 5 days from the date you submit all the documents and with all the paperwork done!
-A basic private limited company (with 2 directors & shareholders) with up to Rs 10,00,000 as authorised capital would cost you Rs 10,000-15,000!
+A basic private limited company (with 2 directors & shareholders) with up to Rs 10,00,000 as authorized capital would cost you Rs 10,000-15,000!
 Getting the right CA can be tough.